A Fête Worse Than Death

 It might have continued to arc gracefully for some distance further, had it not been for the untimely entrance of Bishop Fortescue, accompanied by the Duchess of Larkswood.

-It struck his immaculate clerical chest with a splat, causing him to make a noise like an offended goose.
-Nearby, someone even dropped a tray of cucumber sandwiches.
+It struck his immaculate clerical chest with a splat, causing him to make a noise like a startled goose.
+Nearby, someone dropped a tray of cucumber sandwiches.

 The bishop blinked down at the splotch of lemon oozing down his buttons.
-Fortunately he was a man possessed of a calm temperament and was blessed with a talent for understatement.
+Fortunately he was a man possessed of a sedate temperament and was blessed with a talent for understatement.

 “Dear me,” he was heard to murmur faintly.

-Moments later, Clementine found herself in disgrace behind the tea tent, facing Mrs. Agatha Poppet's particular brand of justice.
+Moments later, Clementine found herself in disgrace, facing Mrs. Agatha Poppet's particular brand of justice.

 Mrs. Poppet stood before Clementine, her eyes mourning the loss of a perfectly serviceable lemon tart.
 She was a woman of unimpeachable moral fibre, with hips like a battleship.

 For twenty-three years she had overseen the fête's cake competition, and had once even ejected a Lord Mayor for attempting to jump the cream scone queue.
-She was not, by nature, unkind, but she was in no mood to see her cake placed anywhere near harm's way.
+She had little sense of humour where baking was concerned, and she was in no mood to see her cake placed anywhere near harm's way.

 “Lemon custard,” she said, her voice low and steady, her cheeks pink with fury.
-“On the bishop.”
+“All over the bishop.”

 Clementine swallowed hard, her defiance wavering under Mrs. Poppet's stern gaze.

-“I wasn't actually aiming at the Bishop,” she declared, as if that explained everything.
+“I wasn't actually aiming at the Bishop,” she insisted, as if that explained everything.

 “Well, it was an accurate strike for someone who wasn't aiming,” Mrs. Poppet replied, her tone dripping with sarcasm.

-Mrs. Poppet was a large woman and, planting one foot onto a hay bale, she graciously lifted young Clementine into a most unladylike position across her elevated and quite considerable left thigh.
-Clementine let out a small squeak of protest, which was promptly dismissed, and she found herself teetering in a delicate balance.
-It was a posture calculated to present one specific part of herself in the most precarious way possible.
+Mrs. Poppet was a large woman and, in a bold move, planted one foot onto a nearby hay bale.
+With firm, insistent hands, she lifted Clementine into a most unladylike position across her elevated and quite considerable left thigh.

-A sharp, incredulous “Ouch!” escaped Clementine as the first spank landed squarely on her pert derrière.
-A brisk flurry of smacks followed, each punctuated by Mrs. Poppet’s stern admonishments, creating an unmistakable symphony of applied discipline in motion.
+A sharp, incredulous “Ouch!” escaped Clementine as the first spank landed with considerable force upon her pert derrière.
+A brisk flurry of smacks followed, punctuated by Mrs. Poppet’s stern admonishments, creating an unmistakable symphony of applied discipline in motion.

-Clementine’s yelps were reaching a crescendo, but Mrs. Poppet was not quite finished.
+Clementine’s yelps were reaching a crescendo, but Mrs. Poppet was far from finished.

 “And most of all,” she declared, “this is for disrespecting the cakes.”

-The sound of Mrs. Poppet's right palm addressing the floral patterned seat of Clementine's silk summer frock echoed around the fête.
+The sound of Mrs. Poppet's firm hand addressing the askew seat of Clementine's silk summer frock echoed back and forth around the fête.
 The vicar's distinctly audible “Good heavens!” was heard above the background of scandalised whispering.

 Poppy, meanwhile, was beginning to feel somewhat guilty for the part she had played in precipitating the unseemly commotion behind the tent.